synthesized-io/fairlens/docs/user_guide/correlations.rst

 ^^^^^^^^^^^^^^^^^^^^

-The :code:`plot` module allows users to generate a correlation heatmap of any dataset by simply passing the dataframe to the :code:`two_column_heatmap()` function, which will plot a heatmap from the matrix of the correlation coefficients computed by using the Pearson Coefficient, the Kruskal-Wallis Test and Cramer's V between each two of the columns (for numerical-numerical, categorical-numerical and categorical-categorical associations, respectively).
+The :code:`plot` module allows users to generate a correlation heatmap of any dataset by simply passing the dataframe to the :code:`heatmap()` function, which will plot a heatmap from the matrix of the correlation coefficients computed by using the Pearson Coefficient, the Kruskal-Wallis Test and Cramer's V between each two of the columns (for numerical-numerical, categorical-numerical and categorical-categorical associations, respectively).